astroML/text_errata/README.md

 Page 35: Figure 1.13 is incorrectly labeled a Mercator projection.
 It's actually an Equirectangular projection (also known in WCS as a "Cartesian projection")

+Page 38 (e-book): Figure 1.15, particularly the bottom subfigure, is very undersampled and jpeg-ified; as a result, the CMB map doesn't illustrate the level of detail available at HEALPix Nside=512 resolution.

 ## Chapter 2

 Page 60: Eq.
 (2.7) less than sign should be greater than??